BabylonJS/OldDocumentationSite/content/resources/Exporter/3DSMax_to_glTF.md

 ## Bump map

 The bump map (or normal map) and its weight are used.
+A tangent-space normal map can be directly connected to the Bump input.
+Note that glTF does not support height maps.
+Connecting a height map may yield to unexpected results.  __Normal Bump map nodes are currently not supported__.

 # Standard Surface Arnold material